-Following Hurricane Opal in 1995 and the 2004/2005 hurricane seasons, the Department created Recovery Plans which focused on projects to be constructed to provide immediate protection.
+Following Hurricane Opal in 1995 and the 2004/2005 hurricane seasons, the Department created Recovery Plans that focused on projects to be constructed to provide immediate protection.
 After the 2004 hurricane season, the Florida legislature allocated \$68 million in funding to implement these recovery plans, plus \$30 million in annual allocation for beach management projects.
+An additional

-An additional \$116 million of federal funds through the United States Army Corps of Engineers (USACE) was allocated by Congress to restore or nourish the federally authorized shore protection projects.
+\$116 million of federal funds through the U.S. Army Corps of Engineers (USACE) was allocated by Congress to restore or nourish the federally authorized shore protection projects.
 The recovery plans identified projects which would provide a reasonable level of protection to the upland along the areas impacted and were meant to be coordinated by all levels of government in the most efficient manner possible.
-The Department also creates Post-Storm Reports after tropical storms or hurricanes impact the state's shoreline, such as with Hurricane Floyd in 1999 as shown in Figure 3.
+The Department also creates Post-Storm Reports after tropical storms or hurricanes impact the state's shoreline, such as with Hurricane Michael in 2018 as shown in Figure 3.
 For additional information on tropical storms and hurricanes, visit the National Hurricane Center's storm data archives.

-The state of Florida was significantly impacted by three hurricanes, Hermine, Matthew and Irma during the 2016 and 2017 Atlantic Hurricane Seasons.
-To see additional information for strategies and funding to address recovery for the beaches and dunes, see the "Hurricane Damage Assessment Report for 2016: Florida's Beaches and Dunes".
+The State of Florida was significantly impacted by four hurricanes, Hermine, Matthew, Irma and Michael, during the 2016, 2017 and 2018 hurricane seasons.
+To see additional information for strategies and funding to address recovery for the beaches and dunes, see the "Hurricane Damage Assessment Report for 2016: Florida's Beaches and Dunes."
 For the 2017 Hurricane season, see the "Hurricane Irma Post-Storm Beach Conditions and Coastal Impact in Florida" report.
-The post-storm survey data has been fully analyzed and an updated list of critically eroded beaches is in the Critically Eroded Beaches Report.
+To see additional information on strategies and funding to address recovery for the beaches and dunes due to Hurricane Michael in 2018, see the "Hurricane Michael Post-Storm Report" and "Hurricane Michael Recovery Plan."
+For all other material on hurricane information, see the Department's web page.